DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 5.0.0 =
+= 5.1.0 =
-New admin appearance look and feel.
-New Plugin Screenshots block and shortcode allows you to display plugin screenshots.
+New layout: Ratings.
+Display plugin or theme ratings in a card format.
+Numerous bug fixes.